cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 - **Avoid** using `select *`.
 Include only the columns you specifically need.

 - In the predicate, use the _least expensive operators_ that you can. [**Comparison Condition**](https://docs.aws.amazon.com/en_pv/redshift/latest/dg/r_comparison_condition.html) operators are preferable to `LIKE` operators. `LIKE` operators are still preferable to `SIMILAR TO` or `POSIX` Operators.

+#### Best Practices - Upsert

+- **Upsert** - Redshift **doesn't** support a single merge statement to insert and update data from a single data source.

+- **Utilize staging table first** - Efficiently update and insert new data by loading your data into a stagign table first.